jacebenson/cedar/docs/implementation-docs/exec-custom-resolver.md

 the extension should be empty, to let vite-node guess the file extension, or .ts to explicitly tell it.

-The solution is to update our custom resolver in packages/cli/src/lib/exec.js to remove .js imports and let vite figure out the file extension:
+The solution is to update our custom resolver in `packages/cli/src/lib/exec.js` to remove `.js` from imports and let Vite figure out the file extension.